Todd Grimshaw: Affair with Marcus Dent

 In January 2014, the storyline between Todd and Marcus (played by Charlie Condou) was developed.
-Marcus is a gay male in a relationship with a female.
-He has not acted on his attraction to men while with Maria.
-However, Todd has a birthday party which Marcus attends and Todd uses the opportunity to gain his attention.
+Marcus is a gay male in a relationship with a female, who has not acted on his attraction to men while with Maria.
+However, Todd has a birthday party, which Marcus attends, and Todd uses the opportunity to gain his attention.
 Todd manipulates the situation by taking his shirt off in-front of Marcus.
 Condou told David Brown from Radio Times that Todd is "very flirtatious" and his handsome looks do not go unnoticed by Marcus.
 He was "turned on" by Todd but also upset about it.
 Todd takes his plan further by getting Marcus alone to kiss him.
 Eileen interrupts them and Todd admits that he tried instigate a kiss.
 Condou added that Todd controls the situation and knows exactly what to say to his advantage.
 This leaves Marcus "conflicted" because he loves Maria and Todd is "bad for him", but he cannot keep away.
-Condou told Allison Jones from Inside Soap that "He's trying to tell himself his feelings for Todd aren't a big thing, but Todd’s like a dog with a bone and when he wants something he won’t let go.
-He knows what he wants and he’s going to get it."
+Condou told Allison Jones from Inside Soap that "He's trying to tell himself his feelings for Todd aren't a big thing, but Todd's like a dog with a bone and when he wants something he won't let go.
+He knows what he wants and he's going to get it."
 Langley explained that Todd made an effort to behave cunningly, choosing to loiter around Coronation Street to keep an eye on Marcus.
 Todd does not care about the consequences and has his sights set firmly on Marcus.
 Langley explained that his character does not consider Maria's feelings because he has a "warped" view that he is doing Marcus and Maria a favour: he believes that Marcus will eventually decide to be with another man and believes it should be himself.
 Todd also claims to be in love and lets local gossip Sean know, playing a game of manipulation, knowing Marcus will hear of it.
 Langley further explained Todd's motives: "I think Todd has a reason for doing what he's doing.
 Todd was going to marry Sarah and have children, but he knew it wasn't right [...] he can see the same pattern happening with Marcus, so Todd is quite adamant when he tells Marcus that he's doing the wrong thing."
-The Daily Star later released photographs obtained during location filming depicting Marcus chasing after Maria.
-Reporter Nicole Morley revealed that Maria would catch Todd and Marcus sharing a shirtless embrace.

 Departure (2017)

 In October 2017, a woman complained to ITV that Langley had acted inappropriately towards, and sexually assaulted her, in a Manchester bar.
 After an internal investigation into the sexual assault allegation made by the woman, Langley's contract with Coronation Street was terminated with immediate effect.
-His last appearance was on 22 December 2017.
+His last on-screen appearance was on 22 December 2017.
 On 30 October 2017, police confirmed that Langley had been charged with two counts of sexual assault, to which he pleaded guilty on 28 November 2017.